 The hurricane season in the Caribbean normally runs from June to November.
 You can monitor approaching storms on the US National Hurricane Centre website.
 In the event of a storm, you should follow the advice of the local authorities, including any evacuation orders.
 See Natural disasters

-Hurricanes Irma and Maria passed through Saba and St Eustatius in September 2017, causing some damage to the island.
+Hurricanes Irma and Maria passed through Saba and St Eustatius in September 2017, causing some damage to the islands.